joakim/calendar/README.md

 A perennial solar calendar based on astronomical observations or calculations.

 - Based on the [Iranian calendar](https://en.wikipedia.org/wiki/Solar_Hijri_calendar), which in turn is based on the [Jalali calendar](https://en.wikipedia.org/wiki/Jalali_calendar) of AD 1079
-- Closely follows the real [northward equinox](https://en.wikipedia.org/wiki/March_equinox) year (not to be confused with the mean tropical year)
+- Follows the real [northward equinox](https://en.wikipedia.org/wiki/March_equinox) year (not to be confused with the mean tropical year)

 ### Summary

-Basically: **The Iranian calendar with a different epoch, different meridian and a different division of the year.**
+Basically: **The Iranian calendar with a different meridian, different division of the year and a different epoch.**

+- The year begins at the northward equinox at the prime meridian (UTC)
 - 360 common days, reflecting a full circle
   - Plus 5-6 intercalary days
 - 4 quarters, each having 91 days